MicrosoftDocs/memdocs/sccm/core/migration/planning-a-migration-job-strategy.md

  This job type is similar to the object migration type except that when you select objects to migrate, you can only select from objects that have been updated after they were migrated by a previous migration job.

- When you select this job type, the conflict resolution behavior on the **Settings** page of the Create Migration Job wizard is configured to overwrite previously migrated objects, and this setting cannot be changed.
+ When you select this job type, the conflict resolution behavior on the **Settings** page of the Create Migration Job wizard is configured to overwrite previously migrated objects.
+This setting cannot be changed.

 > [!NOTE]
 >  This migration job can identify objects that are automatically updated by the source hierarchy and objects that an administrative user updates.